Hydantoin: Synthesis

 Hydantoin was first isolated in 1861 by Adolf von Baeyer in the course of his study of uric acid.
 He obtained it by hydrogenation of allantoin, hence the name.

 Friedrich Urech synthesized 5-methylhydantoin in 1873 from alanine sulfate and potassium cyanate in what is now known as the Urech hydantoin synthesis.
 The method is very similar to the modern route using alkyl and arylcyanates.
 The 5,5-dimethyl compound can also be obtained from acetone cyanohydrin (also discovered by Urech: see cyanohydrin reaction) and ammonium carbonate.
 This reaction type is called the Bucherer–Bergs reaction.

 Hydantoin can also be synthesized either by heating allantoin with hydroiodic acid or by "heating bromacetyl urea with alcoholic ammonia".
 The cyclic structure of hydantoins was confirmed by Dorothy Hahn 1913.

 Of practical importance, hydantoins are obtained by condensation of a cyanohydrin with ammonium carbonate.
-Another useful route, which follows the work of Urech, involves the condensation of amino acids with cyanates and isocyanates:
+Another useful route, which follows the work of Urech, involves the condensation of ⍺-amino acids or ⍺-amino esters with cyanates and isocyanates: